 The music fan in your life probably already spends a lot of time (and money) at the iTunes Store, so they’ll know just what to do with this gift.
 In fact, they may already have a wishlist to spend it on.
 ITunes Gift Cards come in denominations of $15, $25, $50, and $100 and ensure that the recipient is always getting music they want.

-4. Spotify Subscription
+4. A Music Streaming Subscription

 5. eMusic Subscription

 Your independent-minded music fan may already be an eMusic subscriber.
 Or they might want to be.
 The indie-music heavy site is a the best fit for those with adventurous or non-mainstream tastes, especially when it comes to independent and world music, classical, jazz, and blues.
 EMusic's become even more useful thanks to the addition major-label artists, which include Bob Dylan, Bruce Springsteen, Run DMC, The Clash, and many more.
 Subscriptions to this download service start as low as US$11.99/month.

 Chances are, your music fan loves to listen to music in the car.
 Give them a way to pipe their music through their car stereo with a car adapter.
 There are three kinds of iPhone/iPod car kits: cassette adapters, FM transmitters, and built-in jacks.
 Jacks offer the best quality and the highest price, while cassette adapters have low prices and acceptable quality.
 FM transmitters are prone to interference in areas with a lot of radio stations, so choose wisely.

 8. Portable Bluetooth Speakers

 Larger speaker systems offer great sound quality and are terrific for use at home or the office, but what about when your music lover is on the go?
 They may want something that sounds better than the built-in iPhone or iPod touch speakers.
 In that case, consider portable Bluetooth speakers.
 There are dozens of options for when it comes to these speakers, many of which are under $100.